Short outline of Protestant & Post-Millennial Church History from 1517 to present

-Part 1: Reformation (Protestant Movement)
+Part 1: Reformation (Protestant Movement in Europe)

 - Salvation is by faith alone.

 - The Pope is not the Vicar of Christ.

 - The church is built upon Jesus, not St. Peter.

 - The Bible should be read by ordinary people.

 Martin Luther posted his Ninety-five Theses at the door of the church of Wittenberg, Germany, in 1517.
 It was a “protest” against abuses of “indulgences” by the Catholic Church.

 It sparked the Reformation that began in Germany and spread throughout Europe.
 It became known as Protestant, a slur used by the Vatican against those who opposed them.

 Pope Clement VII

 The complicated influence of Luther led to the founding of the Church of England.
 In 1527, King Henry petitioned Pope Clement VII to annul his marriage with the Queen Catherine of Aragon.
 The Pope denied him.